 The Agency is responsible for designating each county as High, Moderate or Low Income.
+The criteria used in making this determination was HUD's FY 2016 Median Family Income.
 The chart below follows the N.C.
 Department of Commerce 2015 County Tier designations.
 Specifically, Tier 3 are High Income, Tier 2 are Moderate, and Tier 1 are Low.